CaganDerbent/LolStats/README.md

 # LolStats
-LolStats is a website that uses the Riot API to provide information about League of Legends summoners and champions rotations.
+LolStats is a website that uses the Riot API to provide information about League of Legends summoners, match history, champion statistics and champions rotations.